Turkish distinguishes between dotted and dotless Is. There are capital and lowercase versions of both.

 - Karısının yeşil noktalarla kaplanmış yüzünü görünce kalp krizi geçirdi.
 Katil salatalığın bir kurbanı daha!

-Please add a full stop at the end of your sentence.
+There's a full stop missing from the end of the sentence.

 There needs to be a full stop at the end of a sentence.